Table of Contents

 Definition and Background

-Neuromuscular disorders are responsible for the dysfunction of an integral part of the respiratory system, the respiratory muscles providing the act of breathing.
+Neuromuscular disorders are responsible for the dysfunction of an integral part of the respiratory system, as the respiratory muscles enable the act of breathing.

 - Central nervous system

 - Peripheral nervous system

 Obesity is a major cause of restricted lung volume, as there is a direct relationship between body mass index and TLC and thus the development of obesity hypoventilation syndrome and obstructive sleep apnea.
 Hereditary factors also play a pivotal role (eg, myasthenia gravis).